 Safe Sport Certification Training - Required annual training for all covered personnel.
 Please use US Soccer's access code when completing training: YC3E-6P5G-YYIL-CS2M.

-For all other SafeSport educational materials and resources, please visit the SafeSport.org website’s resource library.
+For all other SafeSport educational materials and resources, please visit the training and education section of their website.

 US Soccer Safe Soccer Framework - A comprehensive program of policies and processes, screening, education and training, reporting, monitoring, and enforcement designed to help participants detect and report abuse, respond to it, and prevent future occurrences.

 US Youth Soccer's Risk Management Policy - The official risk management policy of US Youth Soccer, approved February 16, 2019.